toastercup/flask-scormcloud/README.md

 This web application provides a simple management frontend for Rustici's SCORM Cloud.
 It provides rudimentary batch operations for setting configuration values.

 ## Usage
 This is a Flask web app.
-Simply run manage.py within its directory, or use gunicorn, uWSGI or similar.
+Please set 'SC_APP_ID' and 'SC_SECRET_KEY' in 'app_config.py'.
+Run 'manage.py' within its directory, or use gunicorn, uWSGI or similar.

 ## Dependencies
 Depends on Rustici's 'scormcloud' Python library: https://github.com/RusticiSoftware/SCORMCloud_PythonLibrary